REJOICE IN THE LORD ALWAYS (Part 2)

 In this anti-Christ world, living a godly and upright life may result in persecution.
-Choosing not to compromise your moral and spiritual values or principles may result in losses or deprivations.
-Daring to be different among your colleagues may be greeted with severe criticism or even ostracism.
+Choosing not to compromise your moral and spiritual values or principles may result in some losses or deprivations.

-In this morally depraved society, refusing to yield to temptations to sin may not be celebrated but may result in hatred or hardship.
+In this morally depraved society, daring to be different among your colleagues may be greeted with severe criticism or even ostracism, and refusing to yield to temptations to sin may not be celebrated, but may result in hatred or hardship.

 The Lord Jesus said to His disciples, “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.”
 (John 15:19 NKJV).

 Paul also clearly states, “Yes, and all who desire to live godly in Christ Jesus will suffer persecution.”
 (2 Tim.
 3:12 NKJV).

 Nevertheless, it is God’s commandment that the believers should rejoice always.